annamarissahogarth/viburnumopulus/README.md

 ### Prehistoric Roots

-The guelder-rose has a long-standing relationship with human settlements and culture.
-This begins all the way from the prehistoric period: <span data-mouseover-map-flyto="55.394211, 9.810635,9">Tybrind Vig</span>, a late Mesolithic coastal settlement of the Ertebølle culture located in present-day Denmark, dated to about 5600-4000 BC, was found to have charred remains of guelder rose seeds[^4].
-Since the berries have to be cooked prior to eating, this shows that the guelder rose berries were cooked and consumed at the site.
-Clusters of guelder rose seeds were also found lying at  <span data-mouseover-map-flyto="53.66606747099045, -7.420011008004994,9">Clonava-1</span>[^5], an island site at Lake Derravagh, present-day Co.
-Westmeath, Ireland, which is a remnant of the mesolithic Larnian culture.
-Since these seeds were found to be uncharred, it is possible this shows their collection prior to being prepared for consumption[^6]. <span data-mouseover-map-flyto="51.285347, 4.251812,9">Doel Sector M</span>, a Swifterbant site dated to the late mesolithic-early neolithic transition period (ca. 4600—4000 B.C.), located in present-day Northwest Belgium, shows remains of guelder-rose berries and seeds as well[^7].
-Another site, dating to the later Bronze Age, is at <span data-mouseover-map-flyto="53.20698674768145, -8.551325620026535,9">Greeneenagh</span> in Ireland.
+The guelder rose has long played a prominent role in human culture and can be traced back to the prehistoric period.
+Charred remains of its seeds were found in <span data-mouseover-map-flyto="55.394211, 9.810635,9">Tybrind Vig</span>, a late Mesolithic coastal settlement of the Ertebølle culture dated to 5600–4000 BCE.[^4] Since the berries have to be cooked prior to eating, this record shows that they were cooked and consumed at the site.
+Clusters of guelder rose seeds were also found at <span data-mouseover-map-flyto="53.66606747099045, -7.420011008004994,9">Clonava-1</span>, , an island site at Lake Derravaragh in present-day County Westmeath, Ireland, which is a remnant of the Mesolithic Larnian culture.[^5]
+Since these seeds were uncharred, the evidence probably shows their collection prior to being prepared for consumption.[^6] <span data-mouseover-map-flyto="51.285347, 4.251812,9">Doel Sector M</span>, a Swifterbant site in present-day northwest Belgium, dated to the late Mesolithic-early Neolithic transition period (ca. 4600–4000 BCE), has remains of guelder rose berries and seeds.[^7] Another site dating to the later Bronze Age, is <span data-mouseover-map-flyto="53.20698674768145, -8.551325620026535,9">Greeneenagh</span> in Ireland.
 <param ve-entity eid="Q11756">
 <param ve-entity eid="Q103971144">
 <param ve-entity eid="Q44155">